 There has been a growing reputation that many soccer players are weak.
-Some players appear to be weak but are they just being dramatic and flopping.
+Some players appear weak but are just being dramatic and flopping.

 Often players go down with minimal contact and roll around on the ground as if they have just been hit.
 Most of the time it’s just part of the tactics to slow down play and waste minutes.